mhudin/om/README.md

 * AE.py – This file contains the autodidactic enhanacement (AE) code.
 * trace.py – This file contains the error traceback code.

-<i>Note: We do not include the data here.
-These files are provided for transparency.
-They will, however, work just fine on other data if you have your own or get data from Kaggle or something.</i>
+<i>Note: While data is not included here, this code will work on other data.</i>

-*The code here is made publicly available here and provided without any license.
-However, we ask that you reference us if you use this code.
+*The code presented here is made publicly available and provided without any formal license.
+However, we kindly ask that you reference us if you decide to use this code.